- Who must complete a Service Line Inventory (SLI)?

 - What are non-lead service lines?

-The EPA defines non-lead service lines as those with evidence-based record, method, or techniques that they are not lead or galvanized service lines requiring replacement.
+The EPA defines non-lead service lines as “A service line that is determined through an evidence-based record, method, or technique not to be lead or galvanized requiring replacement” (40 CFR §141.84(a)(4)(iii)).

 - What are galvanized service lines requiring replacement?